-Hailey Baldwin Encourages Followers On World Mental Health Day To Vote For “Change” In Upcoming Election
+Hailey Baldwin Encourages Followers On World Mental Health Day To Vote For ‘Change’ In Upcoming Election

 For the caption, Hailey cited World Mental Health Day as the occasion for pushing for people to vote, saying how the “state of our country” and “future of our country” has caused her great mental strain.

-She ended with a note of positivity, however, adding that she has “hope” for the future and urged people to “collectively make the change” they wanted to see.
+She ended with a note of positivity, adding that she has “hope” for the future and urged people to “collectively make the change” they wanted to see.

-Hailey was definitely successful in getting her message out, as more than 800,000 followers liked the post and over 30 people flooded the comments section.
+Hailey was definitely successful in getting her message out, as more than 800,000 followers liked the post and over 30 people hit the comments section.

 “Thank you for that msg, love voting is important,” wrote one user.